davidrhoden/davidrhoden-basic-netlify/timeline/ramones-bucknell-nov-23-1985.md

 ![signed Ramones poster](/static/img/timeline/ramones-bucknell-nov-23-1985.jpg "signed Ramones poster")

 (I found this poster on the internet, I don't own it.)
+The Special guest was The Reducers.

+We stayed at CJ's house in Summit, New Jersey the night before.
+I think that was the first time I saw New York City, though it was from a distance.